nativefier/nativefier/docs/api.md

 ```
 -p, --platform <value>
 ```
 Automatically determined based on the current OS.
-Can be overwritten by specifying either `linux`, `windows`, or `osx`.
+Can be overwritten by specifying either `linux`, `windows`, `osx` or `mas` for a Mac App Store specific build.

 The alternative values `win32` (for Windows) or `darwin`, `mac` (for OSX) can also be used.